algorandfoundation/puya-ts/docs/architecture-decisions/2024-05-21_primitive-bytes-and-strings.md

 Having `bytes` and `str` behave like a primitive value type (value equality) whilst not _actually_ being a primitive is not strictly semantically compatible with EcmaScript however the lowercase type names (plus factory with no `new` keyword) communicates the intention of it being a primitive value type and there is an existing precedence of introducing new value types to the language in a similar pattern (`bigint` and `BigInt`).
 Essentially - if EcmaScript were to have a primitive bytes type, this is most likely what it would look like.

+### Option 5 - Use branded strings with extended prototype

+Option 2 has the developer experience that will be the most familiar to developers (coming from TypeScript or TEALScript), but suffers from semantic incompatability.
+In paticular, index-based functions would not work as expected (or be very expensive to implement) because EcmaScript indexes strings by characters, not bytes.

+For example, `'á'[0]` would return `'á'` in EcmaScript, but would return `0xC3` in TEALScript because it gets the first byte (and this character is a two byte sequence).

+To solve this, we could extend the prototype of `string` to have byte-specific functions.
+For example, `.getByte(i)` instead of `[i]` and `.sliceBytes(i)` instead of `.slice(i)`.
+If a developer tries to use the character-based functions, the compiler can throw an error.
+We can also show an error in the IDE via TypeScript plugins.

+If the AVM were to ever support character-based operations, we could enable the character-based functions.

+The main downside of this approach is "extra" methods in the `string` prototype that are not applicable to the AVM.
+This, however, is currently how TEALScript functions with many native types and it has not been a problem for developers (provided the error is clear).
+As mentioned, this can also be solved at the IDE level via TypeScript plugins.

 ## Preferred option

 Option 3 can be excluded because the requirement for a `new` keyword feels unnatural for representing a primitive value type.

 Option 1 and 2 are not preferred as they make maintaining semantic compatability with EcmaScript impractical.

+Option 5 offers the most familiar developer experience at the expensive of extra methods in the prototype.

 Option 4 gives us the most natural feeling api whilst still giving us full control over the api surface.
 It doesn't support the `+` operator, but supports interpolation and `.concat` which gives us most of what `+` provides other than augmented assignment (ie. `+=`).

-We should select an appropriate name for the type representing an AVM string.
+Option 4 would also require us to select an appropriate name for the type representing an AVM string.
 It should not conflict with the semantically incompatible EcmaScript type `string`.
  - `str`/`Str`:
    - ✅ Short
    - ✅ obvious what it is